marefpceo/odin-recipes/README.md

 # odin-recipes
-This project is the first of The Odin Project course.
-The project will show how knowledge of using HTML.
+This is the first project of The Odin Project course.
+The project will show knowledge of using HTML to create a simple webpage.